Skip to main content

 Adaptive plans allow teams to seize opportunities, adding significant value in product development.
 For instance, if a feature turns out to be far more costly and less valuable to customers than expected, a flexible process will recognize this and adjust.
 Similarly, if an easier-to-implement feature is discovered to provide greater customer value, adaptive plans make it simple to pivot, something much harder in rigid, conformance-focused processes.

 D5.
-The Principle of Virtual Centralization: Quickly Reorganize Decentralized Resources to Create Centralized Power
+The Principle of Virtual Centralization: Quickly reorganize decentralized resources to create centralized power.

 It's often inefficient to keep centralized resources idle for rare large demands.
 Instead, these resources can be used for routine tasks and mobilized when needed to tackle big problems, allowing organizations to benefit from both centralized and decentralized resources, as discussed in F28: The Principle of Preplanned Flexibility: For Fast Responses, Preplan and Invest in Flexibility.